augusto000/cse210-02/README.md

 cse210-03 folder
-this directory contains the input file and the files containing the Directory and Card classes
+this folder contains the input file and the files containing the Director and Card classes.

 cse210-03 folder root  ---
                          !